rootstrap/ios-base/README.md

 ### New Project Setup

-Several steps need to be executed before before building a project for the first time.
+Several steps need to be executed before building a project for the first time.

   1. Install latest Xcode command line tools
   ```